-These emerging air quality issues will benefit from a geosynchronous satellite air quality mission.
+These emerging air quality issues and model-observation systems will benefit from a geosynchronous satellite air quality mission.
 In a very broad sense, enhanced spatial and temporal air quality characterizations benefit all of the general needs listed above for the air quality research and management community - the inference here that greater temporal (and spatial) resolution from geostationary orbits is intuitively beneficial.
 While true, the real payoff from a geosynchronous mission will be the added insight into atmospheric processes where formative events are masked or simply missed with limited time slices provided by polar orbiting platforms.
-Given the variety and importance of linkages across pollutants, time and space regimes and surface - atmospheric systems, there is a basic need for constant improvement in parameterizing the physical and chemical processes underlying pollutant production, transformation, fate and removal.
+The major contribution of GEOCAPE will reside in improvements to the model evaluation process that benefits from both the added constraints in time and total atmospheric column loadings which leads to improved model input fields (e.g., inverse emission inputs) and atmospheric process